Ajanti railway station

 Ajanti railway station is a small railway station in Khandwa district, Madhya Pradesh.
 Its code is ANI.
 It serves Ajanti village.
 The station consists of a single platform.
 The platform is not well sheltered.
 It lacks many facilities including water and sanitation.
 In 2015, gauge conversion started on this line.
 After conversion it will connect Indore to South India.

 Major trains

-Some of the important trains that runs from Ajanti are :